prajwalgotmare/web-scraping-using-Beautiful-Soup-Python-library/README.md

-# Web scraping titles from a news website using Beautiful Soup - a Python library
+# Web scraping titles from business insider - news website using Beautiful Soup - a Python library

 In this project I have parsed the titles from the following link using the famous beautifulsoup4 python library.